 Here’s a quick checklist:

-- Use a Strong Password: No “Password123” or your dog’s name.
-Use a long, random mix of letters, numbers, and symbols.
+- Use a Strong Password: Create a long, random mix of letters, numbers, and symbols for your camera’s account.

-- Keep Firmware Updated: The manufacturer will release updates to patch security holes.
-Always install them through the app when prompted.
+- Keep Firmware Updated: Regularly install manufacturer updates via the app to patch security vulnerabilities.

-- Secure Your Wi-Fi: Your home Wi-Fi network should also have a strong password.
+- Secure Your Wi-Fi: Ensure your home Wi-Fi network is protected with a strong password.

 Making It Smart: Integrating with Your Smart Home

-Many modern home cameras can integrate with smart home ecosystems like Amazon Alexa and Google Assistant.
-This allows you to do things like say, “Alexa, show me the front door camera” to see a live feed on your Echo Show or Fire TV.
-It’s a convenient feature that ties your entire smart home together.
-When you buy a home camera at Walmart, check the box for compatibility with the system you already use.
+Many modern home cameras integrate with smart home ecosystems like Amazon Alexa and Google Assistant.
+This allows for convenient voice commands, such as “Alexa, show me the front door camera” to view a live feed on compatible devices.
+When you buy a home camera at Walmart, check for compatibility with your existing smart home system.

 Frequently Asked Questions